cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 ## Packing Tables

-At any point within a data item making use of Packed CBOR, there is a Current Set of packing tables that applies.
+At any point within a data item making use of Packed CBOR, there is an _active set_ of packing tables that applies.

-There are two packing tables in a Current Set:
+There are two packing tables in an active set:

 * Shared item table
 * Argument table